Trump declares end to US 'policeman' role in surprise Iraq visit

 "We are spread out all over the world.
 We are in countries most people haven't even heard about.
 Frankly, it's ridiculous," he added.

-Trump told reporters he had overruled generals asking to extend the Syria deployment, where about 2,000 US forces and other foreign troops mostly assist local fighters battling the Islamic State jihadist group.
+Trump told reporters he had overruled generals asking to extend the Syria deployment, where about 2,000 US forces and other foreign troops mostly assist local fighters battling the Islamic State militant group.

 "You can't have any more time.
 You've had enough time," he said he told the top brass.